 ARTICLE IX.
 Indemnification of Directors, Officers, Committee Members and Employees

 - Indemnification.
-The Association shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative, by reason of the fact that they are or were an officer, committee member or employee of the Association at the time of such party’s conduct in question, against expenses, including reasonable attorney’s fees, judgments, fines and amounts paid in settlement, actually and reasonably incurred by the person in connection with such action, suit or proceeding provided, however, that no indemnification may be made if a judgment or other final adjudication adverse to the individual to be indemnified establishes that their acts were committed in bad faith or were the result of active and deliberate dishonesty and were material to the cause of action so adjudicated, or that they personally gained in fact a financial profit or other advantage to which they were not legally entitled.
+The Association shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative, by reason of the fact that they are or were a director, officer, committee member or employee of the Association at the time of such party’s conduct in question, against expenses, including reasonable attorney’s fees, judgments, fines and amounts paid in settlement, actually and reasonably incurred by the person in connection with such action, suit or proceeding provided, however, that no indemnification may be made if a judgment or other final adjudication adverse to the individual to be indemnified establishes that their acts were committed in bad faith or were the result of active and deliberate dishonesty and were material to the cause of action so adjudicated, or that they personally gained in fact a financial profit or other advantage to which they were not legally entitled.

 - Advance Payment.
-Expenses, including attorneys’ fees reasonably incurred in defending a civil, criminal, administrative or investigative action, suit or proceeding, may be paid by the Association in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of the officer, committee member or employee of the Association to repay such amount if it is ultimately determined that they are not entitled to be indemnified by the Association as authorized by this Article.
+Expenses, including attorneys’ fees reasonably incurred in defending a civil, criminal, administrative or investigative action, suit or proceeding, may be paid by the Association in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of the director, officer, committee member or employee of the Association to repay such amount if it is ultimately determined that they are not entitled to be indemnified by the Association as authorized by this Article.

 - Nonexclusivity.
-The foregoing right of indemnification shall not be deemed exclusive of any other rights to which those seeking indemnification may be entitled under any agreement, vote of members or disinterested directors or otherwise provided that, as to directors and officers, such rights meet the requirements of Not-for-Profit Corporation Law Section 721, and shall continue as to a person who has ceased to be a director, officer, employee or agent and shall inure to the benefit of the heirs, executors and administrators of such person.
+The foregoing right of indemnification shall not be deemed exclusive of any other rights to which those seeking indemnification may be entitled under any agreement, vote of members or disinterested directors or otherwise provided that, as to directors and officers, such rights meet the requirements of Not-for-Profit Corporation Law Section 721, and shall continue as to a person who has ceased to be a director, officer, committee member or employee and shall inure to the benefit of the heirs, executors and administrators of such person.